 • Risk-free interest rates

-The Black-Scholes formula takes those known factors and effectively back-solves for the value of volatility.
+The Black-Scholes formula takes those known factors and effectively back-solves for the value of implied volatility.

-The Black-Scholes Model offers a quick way to calculate European-style options, which can only be exercised at their expiration date, but the formula is less useful to accurately calculating American options, since it only considers the price at an option’s expiration date.
-With American options, the owner may exercise at any time up to and including the expiration day.
+The Black-Scholes Model offers a quick way to calculate European-style options, which can only be exercised at their expiration date, but the formula is less useful for accurately pricing American options, since it only considers the price at an option’s expiration date.
+With American options, the owner may exercise at any time up to and including the expiration date.

 Binomial Model

 Many investors consider the binomial option pricing model more intuitive than the Black-Scholes model.
-It also represents a more effective way of calculating the implied volatility of U.S. options, which can be exercised at any point before their expiration date.
+It also represents a more effective way of calculating the implied volatility of U.S. options, which may be exercised at any point before (and on) their expiration date.

-Invented in 1979, the binomial model uses the very simple assumption that at any moment, the price of a security will either go up or down.
+Invented in 1979, the binomial model uses the assumption that at any moment, the price of a security will either go up or down.

-As a method for calculating the implied volatility of an options contract, the binomial pricing model uses the same basic data inputs as Black-Scholes, along with the ability to update the equation as new information arises.
-In comparison with other models, the binomial option pricing model is very simple at first, but becomes extremely complex as it accounts for multiple time periods.
+As a method for calculating the implied volatility of an options contract, the binomial pricing model uses the same basic data inputs as Black-Scholes, along with the ability to update the equation as market conditions change or new information becomes available.
+In comparison with other models, the binomial option pricing model is very simple at first.
+It can become extremely complex, however, as it accounts for many time periods and supports early exercise for pricing American-style options.

-By using the binomial model with multiple periods of time, a trader can use an implied volatility chart to visualize the changes in implied volatility of the underlying asset over time, and evaluate the option at each point in time.
-It also allows the trader to update those multi-period equations based on each day’s price movements, and new market news emerges.
+By using the binomial model with multiple periods of time, a trader can use an implied volatility chart to visualize potential changes in implied volatility of the underlying asset over time, and evaluate the option at each point in time.
+It also allows the trader to update those multi-period equations based on each day’s price movements and emerging market news.

-The calculations involved in the binomial model can take a long time to complete, which makes it difficult for short-term traders to utilize.
+The calculations involved in the binomial model can take a long time to complete, which may make it difficult for short-term traders to use.

 💡 Quick Tip: Are self-directed brokerage accounts cost efficient?
 They can be, because they offer the convenience of being able to buy stocks online without using a traditional full-service broker (and the typical broker fees).